MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

   decisions.
 - Maintain clear and effective communication by utilizing Slack for collaboration, discussions and questions.
-- Using WhatsApp for quick and easy updates.
 - Respect each other’s time and commitment during meetings and team interactions, with a maximum meeting duration of 2 hours.
 - Create a supportive environment where all ideas and questions are